 The same as we do in our waking life, we constantly use play on words and puns in our dreaming minds.
 So if in conversation you use language like, “I was so embarrassed I thought I was going to die,” you might dream that you are dying and it won’t be that you are actually dying!
 It will simply be a case of our words appearing in the form of a metaphor.
 I often hear clients, in describing their dream say something like, “I was in a bathroom and I was stuck in a stall.”
 This description from a dreamer begs the question from me, “Is there anything you are stalling about in your current situation?”

-Finally, notice what actually happens in the dream, putting a square around each action—or non-action—that takes place.
+Notice what actually happens in the dream, putting a square around each action—or non-action—that takes place.
 I started running and I felt stuck and couldn’t move are examples of actions/non-actions.
 What are you, the dreamer, doing in the dream–are you in the action, or outside the action, observing?
 What are other dream-characters doing?
 Write any comments or associations you have about the actions in a side column or alongside the action noted.

-Interpreting the Dream
+Decoding and Analyzing the Dream

-After you map the dream, you can begin to interpret it.
+After you map the dream, you can begin to analyze it.
 The way the dream story mirrors your current life situation is what I refer to as the first layer of meaning.
-The first step in interpretation is to try and see what specific situation the dream is mirroring.
+The first step is to try and see what specific situation the dream is mirroring.
 Dreams offer us suggestions and solutions to specific problems we are attempting to come to a conclusion about, and your solution will come to you regardless of whether you “incubate” a dream asking for a solution.